Big change, little change

 Kaleidoscope ringing is a series of exercises made within two places.
 It can be started at handstroke or backstroke.

 The simplest form is “long places”, 4 blows in one place.
 This is followed by “place making” with two blows being rung in each place and then by “dodging”.
+Each one demands a higher level of bell control than the previous one.
+They are best introduced in this order.
 The aim of the exercises are:

 If new ringers are to move forward with change ringing they need to be able to hear their own bell and identify which place they are ringing in.
 Conventional call changes, called by asking two numbered bells to swap places, do not develop these skills.

-Kaleidoscope Ringing - A Change Ringers Alternative to Call Changes [Central Council Publications 2004]
+Kaleidoscope Ringing - A Change Ringers Alternative to Call Changes [Central Council Publications 2004].

 Direct your ringers to this SmART Ringer page where they can learn more about Kaleidoscope ringing.